Sajid-Z/Rock_paper_Scissors/README.md

-This is a very basic version of Rock-paper-Scissor game, you will find all the neceessary instructions int the Game file
+This is a very basic version of Rock-paper-Scissor game, you will find all the neceessary instructions into the Game file

 Thank you.